 Dickinson Lab

-From The Dickinson Lab @ UT Austin
+From the Dickinson Lab @ UT Austin

 Non-invasive chimeric HaloTag labeling to study clustering and diffusion of membrane proteins

 Chang Y, Dickinson DJ.
-(2022)
+STAR Protocols 2022

 A particle size threshold governs diffusion and segregation of PAR-3 during cell polarization

 Chang Y, Dickinson DJ.
-(2022)
+Cell Reports 2022

 PAR-3 oligomers are essential for C. elegans zygote polarization, but since oligomers have a range of sizes, it was difficult to determine at the biophysical level how different-sized oligomers contribute to polarity.
 Ivy addressed this challenge by engineering PAR-3 oligomers of defined sizes and quantitatively analyzing their diffusion.
 She found that oligomers as small as a trimer undergo directed motion due to cortical flow and can support cell polarization.
 She also verified this by developing an innovative dual-labeling strategy that allows simultaneous tracking and size measurement of endogenous PAR-3.